jazeved0/jazevedo.me/content/data/source.md

   \rheader{May 2020 -\\[-1pt] Aug 2020}{Software Engineering Intern}
   \rdesc{MathWorks}
   \ritem{Developed new features in a \textbf{Golang} microservice and a \textbf{React} dashboard, including unit and integration testing}
-  \ritem{Designed custom \textbf{Kubernetes} controller to work with internal framework and manage dynamic deployments}
+  \ritem{Designed a custom \textbf{Kubernetes} controller to work with internal framework and manage dynamic deployments}
   \ritem{Wrote design documentation and created proof of concept in \textbf{Go} investigating \textbf{Kubernetes} integration}
   \rskip